-Allow enough following distance between you and the driver in front of you.Focus on the task of driving.
+- Allow enough following distance between you and the driver in front of you.

+- Focus on the task of driving.

 Driver distraction can cause collisions resulting in injury or possible death.
 These simple defensive driving techniques could save your life.
 Please read these driving instructions carefully.
 Keep in mind that a 4x4 Camper is very heavy and a lot larger than common SUV 's.
 The vehicle may be equipped with a camper.
 The camper is installed on the truck bed strapped down with chains.
 Always make sure the chains are tightened correctly (never loose but never too tight).
 Although we have excellent experience with it you should drive extra carefully.
 The movements of the vehicle are different without the installed camper.
 Read the rental agreement very carefully.
-Driving off road and in any kind of water will not be covered by your insurance.
-Camper Iceland will not take responsibility for your driving or any other action.
+Driving off road (Out of the allowed F-roads or paved roads) and in any kind of water will not be covered by your insurance.
+Camper lceland will not take responsibility for your driving or any other action.